fansalon/TEspeX/README.md

 # Input files
-* TE consensus sequences in fasta (fa/fa.gz) format
+* TE consensus sequences in fasta (fa/fa.gz) format (--TE argument)
-* coding transcripts in fasta format (we suggest the 'cdna.fa.gz' fasta file downloaded from ensembl)
+* coding transcripts in fasta format (we suggest the 'cdna.fa.gz' fasta file downloaded from ensembl) (--cdna argument)
-* non coding trasncripts in fasta format (we suggest the 'ncrna.fa.gz' fasta file downloaded from ensembl)
+* non coding trasncripts in fasta format (we suggest the 'ncrna.fa.gz' fasta file downloaded from ensembl) (--ncrna argument)
-* RNA-seq data in fastq (fq/fq.gz) format
+* RNA-seq data in fastq (fq/fq.gz) format.
+TEspeX expects the full path of the fq/fq.gz files to be written in a plain txt file (1 file per row.
+If paired-end files, TEspeX expects the fq/fq.gz to be listed in two tab-separated columns - PE1 in column 1, PE2 of the same fq/fq.gz in column 2)

 # Output files
 * outfile.txt: txt file containing the raw counts of reads mapping specifically on TEs.
 The first column contains the TE names as they are in the TE consensus fasta file, the other columns contain the read counts for each fq input file
 * mapping_stats.txt: txt file containing mapping statistics

 # How to run TEspeX
 TEspeX can be run calling directly the script from the command line.
 However, for those users disposing a queue managment system we suggest to use a wrapper script that can launch several jobs in parallel saving consistent amount of time.
-We provide the wrapper file we use on our slurm queue managment system (see the section TEspeX in  wrapper mode for more info).
+Wrapper file we use on our slurm queue managment system is provided (see the section TEspeX in  wrapper mode for more info).

 # TEspeX in standard mode